Don Williams: Early years

 Williams was born the youngest of three sons, on May 27, 1939, in Floydada, Texas, United States.
-His parents were Loveta Mae (née Lambert; 1914 - 2007) and James Andrew "Jim" Williams (1898 - 1982).
+His parents were Loveta Mae (née Lambert; 1914–2007) and James Andrew "Jim" Williams (1898–1982).
 He grew up in Portland, Texas, and graduated from Gregory-Portland High School in 1958.
 After Williams' parents divorced, Loveta Williams remarried, first to Chester Lang and then to Robert Bevers.

 On July 20, 1963, Williams' eldest brother Kenneth died from electrocution when he accidentally touched a live wire.
 He was 29 years old.

 Prior to forming the folk-pop group Pozo-Seco Singers, Williams served with the United States Army Security Agency for two years.
 After an honorable discharge, he worked various odd jobs to support his family and himself.

 With the Pozo-Seco Singers, Williams, alongside Susan Taylor and Lofton Cline, recorded several records for Columbia Records.
 He remained with the group until 1969; it disbanded the following year.

 Solo career

 After the Pozo-Seco Singers disbanded, Williams briefly worked outside the music industry.
 Soon, however, Williams resumed his career in music.
 In December 1971, Williams signed on as a songwriter for Jack Clement with Jack Music Inc. In 1972, Williams inked a contract with JMI Records as a solo country artist.
-His 1974 song "We Should Be Together" reached number five, and he signed with ABC/Dot Records.
-In 1975, with the release of his 4th album, he saw 2 Country #1's.
-The title track "You're My Best Friend" on June 21st, and "(Turn Out the Light And) Love Me Tonight" on Nov 1, 1975.
-At the height of the country and western boom in the UK in 1976, he had top-40 pop chart hits with "You're My Best Friend" and "I Recall a Gypsy Woman".
+His 1974 song "We Should Be Together" reached No. 5, and he then signed with ABC/Dot Records.
+In 1975, with the release of his fourth album, he saw two country No. 1 hits: the title track "You're My Best Friend" on June 21 and "(Turn Out the Light And) Love Me Tonight" on November 1.
+At the height of the country and western boom in the UK in 1976, he had Top 40 pop chart hits with "You're My Best Friend" and "I Recall a Gypsy Woman".

-His first single with ABC/Dot, "I Wouldn't Want to Live If You Didn't Love Me", became a number-one hit, and was the first of a string of top-10 hits he had between 1974 and 1991.
-Only four of his 46 singles did not make it to the top 10 during that time.
+His first single with ABC/Dot, "I Wouldn't Want to Live If You Didn't Love Me", became a No. 1 hit, and it was the first of a string of Top 10 hits he had between 1974 and 1991.
+Only four of his 46 singles did not make it to the Top 10 during that time.

-"I Believe in You", written by Roger Cook and Sam Hogin, was Williams' 11th number one on the country chart.
-It was his only top-40 chart entry in the U.S., where it peaked at number 24.
+"I Believe in You", written by Roger Cook and Sam Hogin, was Williams's 11th No. 1 on the country chart.
+It was his only Top 40 chart entry in the U.S., where it peaked at No. 24.
 It was also a hit in Australia, New Zealand, and Europe.